 Magnetic Block– These are always a hit and the name-brand magnetic blocks can last years and years.
 Getting a good set of blocks will be a huge hit.
 Check out this set.
 Sets of wheels are also always used.

-Brain Flakes– These are a classroom hit a well.
+Brain Flakes– These are classroom hits as well.
 They interlock together and make endless creations.

 Gears– These are a little tougher to use, but a great way to work on simple machines.